 Part 1: What is really a health threat?

 However, while germs exist, this is not the whole story of disease and health.
-Antoine Béchamp, a French scientist in the late 1800s, proposed a different theory called “host" or "terrain" theory.
+Antoine Béchamp, a French scientist in the late 1800s, proposed a different theory sometimes called a “host" or "terrain" theory.
 Instead of focusing on the influence of invading microbes, he proposed that disease developed only in an unhealthy environment caused by an unbalanced state in the body.
-Our bodies have an internal environment of microbes naturally present in the body that can become weakened by poor nutrition, toxicity and other factors.
+He argued instead for the importance of balance in the body's internal environment – what he called le milieu intérieur.
+Bernard thought that the body becomes susceptible to infectious agents only if the internal balance (or homeostasis) is disturbed.
+Our internal environment (with naturally present microbes) can become weakened by poor nutrition, toxicity and other factors.
 Thus, he denied that germs could invade a healthy person and cause disease.
 Instead, the health status of our body, not the germs themselves, determines our risk of disease.
 In modern terms, we would say that an immune-compromised body is vulnerable to disease, while a healthy body resists it.

 With respect to the COVID-19 virus, those experiencing the most severe symptoms and death seem to be those with lowered “host” health – those who are immune and otherwise physiologically compromised.
 Those with greater “host” health status, such as the young and those without chronic health conditions, are less susceptible to disease and relatively asymptomatic even when exposed to this and other viruses.
 Therefore, the terrain is a more powerful factor than exposure to the germ.